BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-25-Note-on-Kink-Mass-Correction-in-3D-Part-I.md

 This is non-local in the sense that for certain $x\neq y$ the commutator is nonzero.
 However, this commutation relation does agree with the lattice picture, if we set the lattice spacing to be $\pi / \Lambda$! (check for yourself)

-Now we can define the normal ordering in the vacuum sector, then propagate it to the kink sector via the displacement operator, which we will talk about shortly.
+But for now let's forget about the momentum cutoff and work with a more general picture.
+We can define the normal ordering in the vacuum sector, then propagate it to the kink sector via the displacement operator, which we will talk about shortly.

 Recall the equation of motion reads